OEmreTURAN/Adaptive-A-Star-and-NSGA-II-Framework-for-Multi-Goal-Navigation-of-Mobile-Robots/README.md

 - **Authors:** Osman Emre Turan, Oğuz Mısır, and Mustafa Özden

+## Citation

+If you use this source code or the proposed algorithm in your academic works, please cite the accompanying article once it has been published:

+**Turan et al 2026 Meas.
+Sci.
+Technol. https://doi.org/10.1088/1361-6501/ae9209**

 ## Main capabilities

 - Representative trajectory generation for the proposed framework and comparison methods